zakvarty/advent_of_code_2020/README.md

 _Task 2_:  Count the number of documents that have fields for all the required information and this information is given in the correct format :heavy_check_mark:

+## Day 5 - Binary Boarding :seat: :

+_Task 1_:  Convert binary seat allocations to seat IDs.
+What is the highest seat ID?  :heavy_check_mark:

+_Task 2_:  Some seats are missing at the front and back of this plane, but all existing seats are taken.
+What is your seat ID?  :heavy_check_mark: